jmeretab/stormpath-cat-dog-api/README.md

 ## Dashboard

-To access the Cat API dashboard visit [http://localhost:3000/](http://localhost:3000/) and log in.
+To access the Cat-Dog API dashboard visit [http://localhost:3000/](http://localhost:3000/) and log in.

 From the API dashboard you can do the following:
-* **View your API key** - This the API key used to access the Cat API
+* **View your API key** - This the API key used to access the Cat-Dog API
-* **Edit your Cat Person preferences** - This setting determines whether the user belongs to the`Cat People` group in Stormpath.
+* **Edit your Cat Person preferences** - This setting determines whether the user belongs to the `Cat People` group in Stormpath.
 Users must have `Cat People` enabled to retrieve a cat via the API `/cat` endpoint.

 ## API